PeizhiShi/MsvNet/README.md

 This repository provides the source codes of the MsvNet for both single and multi-feature recognition, a reimplemented version of the FeatureNet for multi-feature recognition, and a benchmark dataset which contains 1000 3D models with multiple features.

+If this project is useful to you, please consider citing our paper:

+`@article{shi2020novel,
+  title={A novel learning-based feature recognition method using multiple sectional view representation}, author={Shi, Peizhi and Qi, Qunfen and Qin, Yuchu and Scott, Paul J and Jiang, Xiangqian}, journal={Journal of Intelligent Manufacturing}, pages={1--19}, year={2020}, publisher={Springer}
+}`

 ### Experimental configuration